 When the kids stepped off the buses at the start of camp, there were always a bunch who were back for a repeat visit.
 These were the two weeks they had been waiting for all year.
 But there were also a few who had never been to camp.
 There were a few who had ice cold stares, who were completely indifferent or who had huge chips on their shoulders.
 Each and every session, nearly every cliché about disadvantaged kids stepped off that bus to start two-weeks of summer camp.
 Kids who were dirty.
 Kids who were tough.
 Kids who were scared.
 Kids who were hungry.
 Kids who had one change of clothes in a plastic grocery bag to last them two weeks.

 That camp gave me a hard reality check and important lessons about life.
 You see, I grew up in an upper-middle class family.
 My childhood summer vacations included horse riding lessons, Disney and visits with family in Europe.
-But my three summers as a teenage counsellor taught me that camp and nature was a great equalizer.
+But my three summers as a teenage counselor taught me that camp and nature was a great equalizer.
 It didn’t matter how much or how little money any of us had, or what neighbourhood or city we lived in.
 All that mattered is that we were “in it” together for two weeks: having fun, learning some new skills, making friends and breathing fresh air.
-It taught me that giving kids the opportunity to get outside and play and learn in that kind of environment provides opportunity for ALL youth to gain confidence, drop their defences and just be kids.
-I saw campers (and counsellors) grow stronger physically AND emotionally with each day spent filled with activity in the sunshine and starlight.
+It taught me that giving kids the opportunity to get outside and play and learn in that kind of environment provides opportunity for ALL youth to gain confidence, drop their defenses and just be kids.
+I saw campers (and counselors) grow stronger physically AND emotionally with each day spent filled with activity in the sunshine and starlight.

 Often, the kids that stepped off the bus with the worst attitudes were the ones crying the hardest when the boarded the bus to go home.
 Not one kid in my three summers at camp ever said they wanted to go home.

 I also saw first-hand how that camp made a long-term difference in some of the lives of the kids.
-Many of my fellow counsellors had also been campers there.
+Many of my fellow counselors had also been campers there.
 It is where they learned about respect and responsibility and how to care for others.
 More than one of my peers at that camp went on to develop leadership careers working with disadvantaged youth.

 It has been 30 years since I spent my first summer at Bolton Camp.
 I still wonder where the campers are and how things are going in their lives.
 I hope that I made a difference for them, because those kids made a difference for me.